midwayjs/midway-boilerplate/faas-boilerplate-standard/boilerplate/README.md

 - 1、run `npm install` to install your project dependencies
 - 2、run `f test` or `npm run test` to test
-- 2、run `f deplpy` to publish cloud platform
+- 2、run `f deploy` to publish cloud platform

 ## Document